Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Introduction

-Research efforts sought to address these challenges using numerical, analytical, data-driven, and hybrid approaches.
-In the numerical and analytical domains, Liu and Wang~\cite{LIU2023107873} developed a finite-element model for woven laminates subjected to low-velocity impact.
-Their model reconstructed force histories with reasonable accuracy but required intensive computation and relied exclusively on simulated virtual accelerations.
-Correas et al.~\cite{Correas2021Analytical} introduced an analytical spring-mass model for stiffened panels that shows strong agreement with numerical simulations.
-However, the model employed simplified loading assumptions, idealised boundary conditions and lacked experimental validation.
+Research efforts have addressed these challenges using numerical, analytical, data-driven, and probabilistic approaches.
+In the numerical and analytical domains, \citet{LIU2023107873} developed a finite-element model for woven laminates subjected to low-velocity impact.
+Their model reconstructed force histories with reasonable accuracy but required intensive computation and relied exclusively on simulated virtual accelerations. \citet{Correas2021Analytical} introduced an analytical spring-mass model for stiffened panels that is in strong agreement with numerical simulations.
+However, the model employed simplified loading assumptions, idealised boundary conditions and lacked experimental validation. \citet{Seydel2001Impact} reconstructed impact location and force history in real time on stiffened panels using a smoother-filter algorithm, with an accuracy that is limited to the boundary conditions assumed in the model.

-Data-driven methods have also been employed to model complex and non-linear relationships between structural responses and unknown impact conditions.
-Tabian et al.~\cite{tabian2019convolutional} employed a Convolutional Neural Network (CNN) to localise and quantify impacts on composite structures.
-Similarly, Ghajari et al.~\cite{sharif2013smart} successfully reconstructed impact force histories from time-series data.
-Although these approaches exhibit effectiveness in controlled environments, they typically demand large, high-quality datasets and struggle with generalisation to new or noisy scenarios.
+Data-driven methods have also been employed to model complex and non-linear relationships between structural responses and unknown impact conditions. \citet{tabian2019convolutional} employed a Convolutional Neural Network (CNN) to localise and quantify impacts on composite structures.
+Similarly, \citet{sharif2013smart} successfully reconstructed impact force histories from time-series data, and \citet{Zhu2023Impact} assessed impact energy in sandwich composites through an ensemble deep learning approach. \citet{Zhao2025Impact} combined a convolutional network for localisation with a temporal network for force reconstruction, reducing data demand through domain-invariant features, with validation so far limited to a simplified structure and a low-energy range.
+Although these approaches are effective in controlled environments, they typically require large, high-quality datasets and struggle to generalise to new or noisy scenarios~\citep{Damm2020Deep}.
 Their dependence on data representativeness and low interpretability further constrained practical deployment.